 St. Augustine’s Church, Richmond Rd

 St. Augustine's, which was originally an infants’ school, is very much at the heart of its surrounding community.
 It is a centre of worship which is also used as a meeting place for a wide variety of groups.
 The monthly Community Lunch Club provides a two course meal and good company at Sunday lunchtimes for only a minimal charge.
 A group meets in the church every Thursday evening to read, discuss and be challenged by various books of the Bible.
 There is also a long tradition of good music at St Augustine's both within its worship and through the variety of musical events held there.
-A regular series of evening talks covers such subjects as understanding Islam, art history and the poetics of sculpture.
+A regular series of evening talks covers such subjects as understanding Islam, art history, climate change and fractals.

 St. Giles’ Church, Castle Hill